Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Walking the GR 65 Chemin de Saint-Jacques du-Puy, France …

-The GR 65 stretching from Le Puy-en-Velay to Saint-Jean-Pied-de-Port in southern France is known by many names – the Way of Saint James, Via Podiensis, Chemin de Saint-Jacques, Saint-Jacques de Compostelle and, more simply, the Pilgrims’ Trail.
+The GR 65 stretching from Le Puy-en-Velay to Saint-Jean-Pied-de-Port in southern France is known by many names—the Way of Saint James, Via Podiensis, Chemin de Saint-Jacques, Saint-Jacques de Compostelle and, more simply, the Pilgrims’ Trail.

 It holds a special place in my heart as it was my first experience of long-distance walking in France, although I confess that I started in the middle and returned in later years to walk the first and last sections.
-This year (2022), I’ll return and do it in the ‘correct’ order.

 Chemin de Saint-Jacques du-Puy itinerary